 Fake.IO.FileSystem namespace to indicate that we are using the file-system.

 At the same time we would write

 The "open Fake" and AutoOpen modules are completely obsolete.
 We urge you to finish your API-Migration (after fixing all warnings) by removing "open Fake".
-This removes a lot of automatically opened stuff and if your build fails you have probably stuff where we forgot to add the obsolete warning (let us know) or that stuff you are using was not migrated yet (let us know or send a PR, TODO: Add link to guideline).
+This removes a lot of automatically opened stuff and if your build fails you have probably stuff where we forgot to add the obsolete warning (let us know) or that stuff you are using was not migrated yet (let us know or send a PR, see Contributing to FAKE).